 Alcohol use, especially excess consumption or binge drinking, stresses the liver, increases cancer risk, and can worsen many medical conditions.
 As people age, they tend to require more prescription medications, and alcohol can interact with these medications.
 Decreases in key hormones associated with aging, such as testosterone, and health conditions that result from changes in hormone levels and damage to blood vessels, such as erectile dysfunction, are more common with aging and can be made worse with alcohol use.

 Vitamin D is a fat-soluble vitamin and hormone that is produced in the skin after exposure to ultraviolet light or consumed in the diet.
 Vitamin D deficiency is common, especially in parts of the world further from the equator.
-People who cannot go outdoors, must always use sunscreen, or have darker pigmented skin are at increased risk for vitamin D deficiency.
-Immune cells have receptors for vitamin D and having adequate stores can help reduce your risk of infections.
+People who cannot go outdoors, must always use sunscreen, or have darker-pigmented skin are at increased risk for vitamin D deficiency.
+Immune cells have receptors for vitamin D, and having adequate stores can help reduce your risk of infection.
 Vitamin D may also support weight management, reduce inflammation, and boost mood.

 Get outdoors to exercise, commune with nature, and boost your vitamin D.

 Improve Your Sleeping Habits